 Space planning, a fundamental element in the field of interior design, is more than just arranging furniture.
-It’s the strategic allocation and configuration of space, with the goal of enhancing efficiency and comfort.
+It’s the strategic allocation and configuration of space, with the goal of enhancing efficiency and comfort during gaming experience.
 This process doesn’t just apply to large office buildings or luxury homes, but also to every space people inhabit, from cozy apartments to bustling cafes.

 Understanding the principles of space planning can transform the way you perceive and utilize your living or working environment.
 It’s not just about aesthetics, but also about creating a space that aligns with your lifestyle or work style.
 So, let’s delve into the fascinating world of space planning, where form and function harmoniously coexist.